Created by CK-12 Foundation/Adapted by Christine Miller

 Besides its roles in digestion, the liver has many other vital functions:

-• The liver synthesizes from and stores the glycogen as required to help regulate blood sugar levels.
+- The liver synthesizes glycogen from glucose and stores the glycogen as required to help regulate blood sugar levels.
 It also breaks down the stored glycogen to glucose and releases it back into the blood as needed.

-• The liver synthesizes numerous and many of the needed to make them.
+- The liver synthesizes numerous proteins and many of the amino acids needed to make them.
 These proteins have a wide range of functions.
 They include fibrinogen, which is needed for blood clotting; insulin-like growth factor (IGF-1), which is important for childhood growth; and albumen, which is the most abundant protein in blood serum and functions to transport fatty acids and steroid hormones in the blood.

-• The liver synthesizes many important lipids, including , triglycerides, and lipoproteins.
+- The liver synthesizes many important lipids, including cholesterol, triglycerides, and lipoproteins.

 The liver is clearly a vital organ that supports almost every other organ in the body.
 Because of its strategic location and diversity of functions, the liver is also prone to many diseases, some of which cause loss of liver function.
 There is currently no way to compensate for the absence of liver function in the long term, although liver dialysis techniques can be used in the short term.
 An artificial liver has not yet been developed, so liver transplantation may be the only option for people with liver failure.